5

 Q: Do you consult with non-profits?

 A: We love non-profits!
-More often that not, non-profits want to have intentionality in their organizations, and are able to avoid the trap which public corporations fall into in that they are allowed to form in order to make a profit rather than to serve the public interest.
+More often than not, non-profits want to have intentionality in their organizations, and are able to avoid the trap which public corporations fall into, in that they are allowed to form in order to make a profit rather than to serve the public interest.
 Also, we understand that the ones we'd be interested in working with probably can't afford us, so we deeply discount our services to non-profits who mission out to serve their community.

 Q: Aren't consultants mostly weasels?